NinaHKivanani/GLORIA/README.md

 1. **NER to Diagnosis Prediction**: Fine-tune a model on NER and evaluate its performance in diagnosis prediction under zero-shot and few-shot settings.
 2. **Diagnosis Prediction to NER**: Conversely, fine-tune the model on diagnosis prediction and assess generalization to NER, focusing on how CoT improves interpretability.

+To guide reasoning, CoT prompts will be designed to structure biomedical tasks logically.
+For instance, NER prompts will decompose entity identification into steps, while diagnosis prompts will guide symptom assessment to diagnosis.

 ## Datasets
+To ensure robust and relevant evaluation, we will use well-established biomedical datasets:

 - **Diagnosis Prediction**:
-   - **CheXpert Dataset**: Chest X-rays annotated with diagnoses.
+   - **CheXpert Dataset**: Chest X-rays annotated with diagnoses, useful for evaluating diagnosis prediction in radiology.
-   - **MIMIC-CXR**: Radiology reports with diagnostic labels.
+   - **MIMIC-CXR**: Contains radiology reports with associated diagnostic labels, ideal for both image-based and text-based evaluations.
 - **NER**:
-   - **BC5CDR**: PubMed abstracts annotated for chemical-disease relationships.
+   - **BC5CDR**: PubMed abstracts annotated for chemical-disease relationships, suited for biomedical NER.
    - **NCBI Disease Corpus**: PubMed abstracts with disease-specific annotations.

 ## Evaluation Metrics
+To measure model performance and interpretability, we will employ standardized metrics for each task:
 - **NER (F1-Score)**: Balances precision and recall to assess entity extraction accuracy.
-- **Diagnosis Prediction (AUC-ROC)**: Evaluates a model’s capacity to differentiate among diagnostic categories.
+This metric is especially valuable due to the imbalance and specificity required in biomedical datasets, where certain entity types, such as rare diseases or chemical names, are underrepresented~\cite{lee2020biobert}.
+- **Diagnosis Prediction (AUC-ROC: Area Under the Curve - Receiver Operating Characteristic)}~\cite{irvinchexpert}**: It evaluates a model’s capacity to differentiate among diagnostic categories, capturing how well it distinguishes between true positive and false positive rates across various thresholds.
+In clinical contexts, the AUC-ROC provides an indication of the model's reliability in predicting outcomes across multiple conditions, such as distinguishing between “normal” and “pneumonia” or “cardiomegaly” categories in radiological imaging.

 ## 5-Day Hackathon Plan
 <details>